-- Q11: I am a GST registered company and bought a car for my director's use.
+- A12.
+Vehicle's specification has been modified with the purpose to carry company's goods and is suitable for use as non-passenger vehicle.
+Input tax incurred is claimable. - Q13.
+I am a GST registered company and bought a car for my director's use.
 I did not claim the input tax on purchase of passenger motor car because it is blocked.
 Every 4 months I incur GST on the maintenance services of the car.
-Can I claim the GST paid on maintenance services of the car? - A11: You can claim the GST paid on the maintenance services of the car. - Q12: I am a GST registered company.
+Can I claim the GST paid on maintenance services of the car? - A13.
+You cannot claim the GST paid on the maintenance services of the car since it is blocked. - Q14.
+I am a GST registered company.
 I arrange a golf tournament for my clients on the second anniversary of the company's establishment.
-Can I claim input tax on the green fees and meals for the clients? - A12: You can only claim input tax incurred on golf tournament held for existing clients.
-However, input tax incurred on entertainment for family members and potential clients is blocked. - Q13: I am a car importer and a GST registered person.
+Can I claim input tax on the green fees and meals for the clients? - A14.
+You can only claim input tax incurred on golf tournament held for existing clients.
+However, input tax incurred on entertainment for family members and potential clients is blocked. - Q15.
+I am a car importer and a GST registered person.
 On importation of the cars, I paid import duty, excise duty and GST.
-Can I claim the GST paid on the importation of the cars?

-- A13: You can claim input tax on the cars that you import because the imported cars are part of your trading stock. - Q14: I am a sole proprietor and a GST registered person.
+Can I claim the GST paid on the importation of the cars? - A15.
+You can claim input tax on the cars that you import because the imported cars are part of your trading stock. - Q16.
+I am a sole proprietor and a GST registered person.
 In doing my business I hire a car for delivering the goods to my clients.
-Can I claim the GST paid on the hired car? - A14: You can claim the GST paid on the hired car for business purposes subject to the Director General's approval. - Q15: I am a company limited by shares.
+Can I claim the GST paid on the hired car? - A16.
+You cannot claim the GST paid on the hired car as it is disallowed under paragraph 36(c) of the GST Regulations 2014. - Q17.
+I am a company limited by shares.
 Every year I hold an Annual General Meeting where shareholders will attend and exercise their voting rights.

 Normally lunch will be provided.
-Am I entitled to claim input tax on entertainment expenses provided to shareholders? - A15: You are entitled to claim input tax on the entertainment expenses provided to shareholders since it is for the furtherance of business.
+Am I entitled to claim input tax on entertainment expenses provided to shareholders?

+A17.
+You are entitled to claim input tax on the entertainment expenses provided to shareholders since it is for the furtherance of business.